Skip to content

 What's the best app to log gym sets on iPhone?

-Do these apps work offline at the gym?
+Do iPhone workout apps work offline at the gym?

 Musklr is offline-first, so every set logs without a connection and syncs later.
 Strong also supports offline logging.
 Hevy, Jefit and Fitbod don't clearly document offline behaviour, so we don't claim it either way.
 Check before relying on it if your gym has no signal.